aurker15/hmspushkitcodelab/README.md

-# hmspushkitcodelab
-HMS Push Kit Codelab Demo
+# HMS Push Kit Codelab
+This project demonstrates the push notification feature of Huawei Mobile Services.
+Push notifications can be send through the AppGallery Console.